Something happened to our cities...

 • We’ve lost the technical knowledge to design-build into that vision.

-The great news is there’s a revival of citymaking, spirit, and knowledge happening right now across the world.
+The great news is that a revival of city-making spirit and knowledge is happening right now across the world.
 We’re planting our flag alongside those other brave pioneers who believe there’s a better way.

 Why are we focused on inspiring and teaching?
-Every great movement in history has been led by the youth.
+Every great movement in history has been energized by the youth.
 They have the energy and drive to change the world.
-We want to pair this idealism and fervor with a grounding in the time-tested principles of effective urbanism.
-Only then will this movement succeed.
+We want to pair this idealism and fervor with a grounding in the time-tested principles of effective planning, urbanism, and architecture.
+Only then will this movement for a better city and town succeed.

-Our first full program is Summer School 25 - a three-week program led by world-class planners, architects, developers, and urbanists.
-Through a mixture of hands-on education, engaging lectures, and city walks students will learn the core principles of urban planning, architecture, and the building arts.
+Our first full program was Summer Studio 2025 — a two-week program led by world-class planners, architects, developers, and urbanists held in Charleston, South Carolina.
+Through a mixture of hands-on education, engaging lectures, and city walks, 16 students learned the core principles of urban planning, architecture, and the building arts.
+Here’s what a few students said of Summer Studio 2025:

-We’re calling for pioneers who believe it’s possible to change our story — follow along with our journey and the announcement of our summer school on our newsletter here.
+We’re calling for pioneers who believe it’s possible to change our story — follow along with our journey via our newsletter here or apply for Summer Studio 2026.

 Written by the founding board of Citymakers Collective —Will McCollum, Matthew Marshall, Katherine O’Neil, Liz Treadwell, & Marco Garcia